SCA-OAU/LearningResources/FullstackDevelopment/Fullstack.md

 The backend is responsible for handling requests, managing databases, and serving data to the frontend.
 Mastering backend technologies like Node.js, Express, or Django is essential for building scalable applications.

+## Estimated Time: 4 - 6 weeks
+Backend development includes server-side programming, building RESTful APIs, database interaction, and security.
+Topics like Node.js, Django, and handling databases will take time, depending on the learner’s familiarity with backend languages and frameworks.

 Here are some highly recommended tutorials and courses for **Backend Technologies**:
 ### Courses & Tutorials: